KaiTheRedNinja/Updating/README.md

-# UpdatedSwiftUI
+# Updating

-`Updated` is a property wrapper that reads and stays updated to a value owned by a source of truth.
+`Updating` is a property wrapper that reads and stays updated to a value owned by a source of truth.

 Use a `Updating` to create a one-way connection between a property that stores data, and a view that displays the data.
 An `Updating` connects a property to a source of truth stored elsewhere, instead of storing data directly, similar to `Binding`.